FACTBOX-Kobe Steel's data fabrication leaves "Made-in-Japan" champions scrambling

 Japanese industry ministry officials said Kobe Steel materials were used in some defence equipment made by Kawasaki Heavy.

-Central Japan Railway Company (JR Tokai), which operates the Shinkansen bullet train line between Tokyo and Osaka, said Kobe Steel’s products were used in some of its Shinkansen’s train trucks - the undercarriage of the train.
-The products were tested for safety before they were used, a spokesman said.
+Central Japan Railway Company (JR Tokai), which operates the bullet train line between Tokyo and Osaka, said falsely certified products from Kobe Steel were used in some train undercarriages.
+The products do not pose a safety risk and will be replaced.

+West Japan Railway said it has affected parts from Kobe Steel that were falsely certified and will seek compensation from the steelmaker.

+Fukushima nuclear operator Tokyo Electric Power (Tepco) said on Oct.
+13 it had taken delivery of pipes from Kobe Steel that were not checked properly.
+The pipes were delivered to its Fukushima Daini station, located near the destroyed Fukushima Daiichi plant, but have not been used, Tepco said.
+Tepco was checking all its facilities.

-Reporting by Sam Nussey and Yuka Obayashi; Editing by Shri Navaratnam and Susan Fenton
+$1 = 111.8900 yen Reporting by Sam Nussey, Yuka Obayashi, Osamu Tsukimori; Editing by Shri Navaratnam